 Vision is a very important word today.
-It’s a word frequently used by Statesmen, Businessmen, Religious Leaders etc. In this blog post I want to share with you 5 reasons why vision is important in Christian Ministry.
+It’s a word frequently used by Statesmen, Businessmen, Religious Leaders, etc. Vision is so important it has become a word people abuse and throws around in vain.
+The bible says without vision the people perish, (Proverbs 29:18).
+Why is vision so important?
+In this blog post, I want to share with you 5 reasons why vision is important in Christian Ministry.

 1. Vision Maintains the Order

 Vision brings order into ministry because each and every member contributes towards a common goal.
 When the leadership doesn’t have a clear vision others start doing whatever seems right in their own sight.
 It breeds disorder and confusion in the local body.

 One of the remarkable paradoxes of Christianity is that we nourish ourselves as we serve others.
 The serving Christian is a growing Christian (qualitative growth).
 The serving church is a growing church (quantitative growth).
 The vision calls people for service.
 Where there’s no vision people become idle, selfish, self-feeding, parasitic consumers.

 Someone said “Team” means “Together Everyone Achieves More” – When there are vision people work as a team to achieve that vision.
 Where there’s no vision each individual believes what he or she is doing is more important than what the other person is doing.
 Such beliefs breed competition, conflicts, and divisions in the local church.